 Beyond its' role as one of the premier performance spaces in Mexico, the Angela Peralta has become an important center for cultural development that is home to a municipal cultural center, art galleries and an internationally-acclaimed fine arts school that are important resources for Sinaloa State and all of Mexico.

-Our Mazatlan City Guide cannot too highly recommend a visit to the Angela Peralta Theater -- whatever the performance, the building itself is worth the price of admission!
+Our Mazatlan City Guide cannot too highly recommend a visit to the Angela Peralta Theater -- whatever the performance or performer, the building itself is worth the price of admission!
+LEARN MORE

 Location Carnaval 1024 / Centro Historico just off the Plaza Machado